 Deploying an ILB ASE + Application Gateway (WAF)

-*This method of deploying an ILB ASE is now moved to (Classic)* I have the article on setting up the new ASE deployment here - https://www.azuretechguy.com/ilb-ase-new
+*This method of deploying an ILB ASE is now depricated by Microsoft and is moved to (Classic)* so i have new versions of the deployments:

 This lab aims at deploying an ILB ASE from scratch, deploy and configure private DNS to serve the ASE, configuring the VNET, provisioning of the ILB SSL Certificate, creating Web Apps and exposing one of the web apps to the internet by using an Application Gateway in WAF tier.

 By doing this you will gain knowledge in ILB ASE, SSL, Domain, private DNS, Application Gateway and WordPress deployment.

 Table of Contents:

 - Installing and Configuring the DNS Server

 - Configuring the custom DNS for the VNET